10 Things to Do in Natchitoches Parish

 Ten Must-Experience Things to Do in Natchitoches Parish

-In Natchitoches, Louisiana’s oldest city (founded in 1814), you’ll also find one of its most historic and beloved stores.
+In Natchitoches, the oldest permanent settlement in the Louisiana Purchase (founded in 1714), you’ll also find one of its most historic and beloved stores.
 Kaffie-Frederick General Mercantile Store was established in 1863 during the height of the Civil War.
 It’s been run by the same family for three generations, and retains a kind of nostalgic charm that you won’t find at the big box stores.
 It’s also where you’ll find a little bit of everything, from souvenirs to toys to hard-to-find items that you may not even know existed.

 The meat pie is synonymous with central Louisiana cuisine, and Lasyone’s Meat Pie Restaurant is the place to get them.
 Lasyone’s is an old-school diner located in downtown Natchitoches, within short walking distance from the recently renovated Cane River Lake waterfront park.
 The menu includes traditional soul food dishes and Creole standouts such as crawfish étouffée, gumbo and red beans and rice.
 The main attraction at Lasyone’s, however, is the meat pie, made with beef and pork, and fried golden brown to perfection.
 Enjoy them at the restaurant, and be sure to take a to-go order for later — you’ll be thankful you did.

-Natchitoches world-famous Christmas festival lights up the town with more than 300,000 thousand lights throughout the downtown district and Cane River Lake.
+The world-famous Natchitoches Christmas Festival lights up the town with more than 300,000 thousand lights throughout the downtown district and Cane River Lake.
 Natchitoches' 90-plus year old holiday festival is celebrated over six weeks and include everything from visits with Santa, historic home tours, carriage rides, parades, fireworks displays and more.
 Go shopping downtown for the perfect presents, eat delicious food like the signature meat pies and enjoy live entertainment.
 It's a holiday extravaganza you must experience.
 Natchitoches is one of the eight cities along the Holiday Trail of Lights.
-See the full Christmas Festival calendar of events.

 5. Oakland, Magnolia and Melrose Plantations